← Back to blog

 Roksana Rublevska

 Former Chief Editor of ART UKRAINE, now art historian and storyteller in Barcelona.
-Co-author of two books on contemporary Ukrainian art (ArtHuss).
+Co-author of three books on contemporary Ukrainian art (ArtHuss).
 100+ published articles in Vogue, ELLE, Babel, and more.
 I help galleries, artists, and businesses find and tell the stories that make them unforgettable.
 Get in touch to discuss your project.